+- Appointments Policy

+- Bullying Harassment and Discrimination Policy

+- Health and Safety Policy

+- Internal Complaints Policy

+- Personnel Policy

-Most of the information pertinent to Board members is available on the public section of the NZRAB website - www.nzrab.org.nz However, there is a section of the website that is only available only to Board members, containing the schedules of Board meetings and claim forms for fees and expenses.
+- 52. There is a section of the website that is only available only to Board members, containing the schedules of Board meetings and claim forms for fees and expenses.
 Passwords for access can be obtained from the Executive.
+We are progressively replacing this with BoardPro which is the software we use to schedule meetings, distribute Board meeting packs, managing written resolutions, and the schedule of interests.